Tohami Khaled

 Tohami Mohamed Khaled (also known as al-Tuhamy Mohamed Khaled; التهامي محمد خالد) (born c.
 1942 or c.
 1946 – 12 February 2021) was the head of the Internal Security Agency of Libya during the final years of the government of Muammar Gaddafi.
-He was indicted in the International Criminal Court in 2013 on charges of crimes against humanity and war crimes allegedly committed during the Libyan Civil War in 2011.
+He was indicted in the International Criminal Court in 2013 on charges of crimes against humanity and war crimes allegedly committed during the First Libyan Civil War.

 Childhood and military career

 Khaled was born near Janzur, Libya in either 1942 or 1946.
 He served in the armed forces of Libya, in which he supported the 1969 Libyan coup d'état, then he obtained the rank of lieutenant general and was ultimately appointed to lead the Internal Security Agency ("ISA"), Gaddafi's secret police force, which he led during the outbreak of the Libyan Civil War in 2011.
 During the civil war, the United States imposed sanctions against Khaled, which would have frozen any assets that he could have had in the United States.

 Following the defeat of Gaddafi's forces during the Libyan Civil War in 2011, Khaled was believed to have fled to Egypt.
 The International Criminal Court stated that he is alleged to have had "at least 10 different passports, some issued under other identities."